Concordia is a place where Christ is honored and all are welcome.

 Concordia University Texas will:

-• How will CTX avoid “mission drift” or theological drifting from the doctrine and theology of the LCMS?
+How will CTX avoid “mission drift” or theological drifting from the doctrine and theology

 The CTX Board of Regents has developed a series of governing documents that will ensure that Concordia remains aligned with the theology and doctrine of the LCMS.
 These documents consider and address issues such as:

-• Forming and continuing partnerships with the churches of the Texas District and beyond to ensure our partnership in ministry declares the Gospel of Jesus Christ to the world
+- Forming and continuing partnerships with the ministries of the Texas District and beyond to ensure our partnership in ministry declares the Gospel of Jesus Christ to the world

-• How will this affect called workers and other employees?
+How does this affect called workers and other employees?

 Because of the Board’s decision to be the sole governing body of the institution, Concordia University Texas is no longer an institution that is eligible to hold calls through the LCMS.
 Effective April 5, 2023, all called workers at Concordia were notified that they would need to move to inactive status (either candidacy or emeritus) or resign from the roster, as per LCMS bylaws.
 Each called worker is currently working through this under the direction of District President Mike Newman.